Nonprobate Transfers (Contractual Arrangements, Multipleparty Accounts, POD Designations, TOD Registrations)

-The TOD registration has no effect on the registered owner’s full control of the security during his or her lifetime.
+The TOD registration has no effect on the registered owner’s full control of the security during their lifetime.
 However, one party to a joint securities account cannot change the account.
 Transfers of securities held in more than one name require action by all owners.
-A TOD designation and any beneficiary interest arising under the designation ends whenever the registered asset is transferred or whenever the owner otherwise complies with the issuer’s conditions for changing the title form of the investments.
+A TOD designation and any beneficiary interest arising under the designation ends whenever the registered asset is transferred.
+The designation may end whenever the owner otherwise complies with the issuer’s conditions for changing the title form of the investments.

 Co-owners with right of survivorship, rather than as tenants in common, may be registered as owners together with a TOD beneficiary designation.
 With the tenancy in common method of ownership, two or more persons hold undivided interests in the same property with no right of survivorship for the surviving tenant in common.
-“Undivided interest” means they each own a part of the total value.
-Each tenant in common has the right to transfer his or her proportional share by selling it, giving it away, or by transferring it to persons of his choice at his death by a written will.
+“Undivided interest” means each owns a part of the total value.
+Each tenant in common has the right to transfer their proportional share by selling it, giving it away, or by transferring it to persons of their choice at death by a written will.

-A tenancy in common is generally created by the words “to A and B” and nothing more need be added.
-Upon the death of tenants in common, their interest passes to their heirs by the Montana law of intestate succession or to their beneficiaries by a written will.
+A tenancy in common is generally created by the words “to A and B” and nothing more needs to be added.
+Upon the death of a tenant in common, their interest passes to their heirs by the Montana law of intestate succession or to their beneficiaries by a written will.
 (For further information about forms of property ownership such as joint tenancy with right of survivorship and tenancy in common see the MontGuide Property Ownership: Estate Planning, MT198907HR, or request a copy from your local county Extension office.)